Cummins vs Pulsar

 Are Cummins generators more reliable than Pulsar generators?

 Yes, based on the available data, Cummins holds a Tier A reliability rating with a score of 91 out of 100, while Pulsar is rated Tier D at 54 out of 100.
-This is one of the most significant differences between the two brands.
+This is the largest performance gap between the two brands.

-Why does Pulsar offer so many more models than Cummins?
+Why does Pulsar have so many more models than Cummins?

-Pulsar markets 32 generator models compared to Cummins' 5, reflecting different brand strategies.
-Pulsar aims to cover a broad range of price points and power outputs, while Cummins focuses on a smaller, more curated lineup under its Onan portable generator brand.
+Pulsar publishes 32 generator models compared to Cummins' 5.
+Pulsar takes a broad-catalog approach, offering many configurations across different wattage levels and fuel types, while Cummins focuses on a smaller, more curated selection under its Onan line.

 Which brand offers better value for the money?